nicdgonzalez/ani2xcur/README.md

 │   └── theme
 │       ├── cursors
 │       └── index.theme
-├── [cursors]
+└── Cursor.toml
 ├── Install.inf
-└── Cursor.toml
+├── [...ANI]
 ```

-Note the "Theme-Name" at the top; it represents the name you will use to
+`Theme-Name` is the name of the directory containing the `Install.inf` file.
-activate the cursor theme at the end.
-It is one level above the `Install.inf`
+This becomes the final cursor theme name.
+(You can change this in `Cursor.toml`
-file.
-Before getting started, make sure it doesn't conflict with other theme
+if needed.)

-names.
+As long as the ANI file names match the identifiers listed in `Install.inf`,

-The `[cursors]` subdirectory is in square brackets because it depends on where
+the application will locate and process them automatically.
+This is the most
-the cursors actually are.
-Best effort is made to find the cursors, since this
+tedious part of the process, so best efforts are made to find these files.

-is the most tedious part of the process!
+[src/commands/install.rs]: ./src/commands/install.rs